Accommodations & Disability Support

 The Disability Support Services (DSS) program provides academic support and accommodations to students with documented disabilities.
 DSS services are designed to help students succeed at Nicolet.
 The most successful students are the ones who recognize their own support needs and ask for assistance prior to starting the term.
 DSS staff recommends students schedule a consultation on services and procedures.
 During the consultation, students and staff will have the opportunity to ask questions, review previous records, and go over accommodations that may be necessary.

-If you have not requested accommodation for the Summer or Fall 2021 terms, you can begin the process here by clicking the REQUEST ACCOMMODATIONS box below.
+If you have not requested accommodation for the Fall 2021 term, you can begin the process here by clicking the REQUEST ACCOMMODATIONS box below.
 A follow-up appointment can be conducted by phone, email, or virtual meeting.
 For up-to-date information on service delivery changes due to COVID-19, please go to our COVID-19 FAQ page.

 We help students blend what they know about themselves with appropriate accommodations to reduce barriers to learning.
 We try to "level the playing field" so all students have an equal opportunity for a successful education.
 The college has a long history of serving students with a wide variety of disabilities, working to ensure each student has the reasonable accommodations and services they need to enjoy academic success.